Shardzzexe/EZAC-API/README.md

 # EZAC The ***FASTEST*** Auto Clicker for Minecraft Bedrock

+# UPDATES PAST VERSION 1.26.21 ARE NOT SUPPORTED AND WILL TAKE A WHILE TO UPDATE.

 ## What is EZAC?

 EZAC is a free internal based Minecraft Bedrock auto clicker.
 The latest version is available on the release tap of this repo.